masak/alma/spec/06-classes.md

 created from class `X` satisfies the relation `x is X`.

 Classes can also relate via subtyping.
 If a class `Y` is declared a subclass of a class `X` (that is, `Y <: X`), then `y is Y` implies `y is X`.
+Besides the subclassing relation, classes can also implement interfaces; see section 6.14 "Interfaces".

 Parts of the class declaration's body are called _class members_, and are either _fields_ or _methods_.
-A field represents data kept within an instance.
+A field represents property data kept within an instance.
 A method represents a callable behavior of an instance.
-A method is like a function, except that its body also binds the identifier `self` to the instance on which the method was called.
+A method is like a function, except that its body also binds the identifier `self` to the _receiver_, the instance on which the method was called.

 ## 6.1 Class declarations